La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Heat source

-If you travel in very cold temperatures (-26°C or lower), it is useful to have a Propex as an auxiliary or backup heater.
+If you travel in very cold temperatures (-26°C or below), it’s useful to have a Propex as an auxiliary or backup heater.

 Stay warm